sk1122/www/src/pages/thoughts/parallel-execution.md

 ---
-title: 'My thoughts on parallel execution'
+title: 'Parallel execution of processes'
 description: 'Current CPUs are multicore and can handle a lot of operation, VMs need to use all of those available cores.'
 date: 'November 7, 2022'
 layout: ../../layouts/Layout.astro